marcushellberg/vaadin-fusion-todo/README.md

-# Vaadin todo app with TypeScript views
+# Vaadin Fusion todo app with TypeScript views

 This is an example app for comparing popular frontend frameworks.
-You can find the same app implemented in React, Angular, Vaadin TypeScript, and Vaadin Java.
+You can find the same app implemented in React, Angular, Vaadin Fusion, and Vaadin Flow.
 The projects can be run in the browser with the GitPod button below.

 This app uses Vaadin's new type-safe communication between a Spring Boot backend and a LitElement + TypeScript frontend.